Healing conversations are an art form in peril of being lost to our busy lives.

 While the therapist is trained in delivering structure for the discussion and guiding the questions, the biggest benefit lies in the exchange between participants.
 Leaders within the group are usually appointed and tasked with looking for commonalities among members and encouraging everyone to be supportive of each other.

-- Why don’t we start by spending a few minutes talking about the benefits of group therapy and what groups are about?
+- Let’s start by spending a few minutes talking about the benefits of group therapy and what positive psychology groups are about.

 - Let’s go around and have each member tell us what you expect to get out of the group